 Once you have added up all of your deductions, including income tax, CPP, EI, pension contributions and other deductions, subtract this total amount from your annual gross pay.
 The calculation follows this formula:

-Take-home pay in Newfoundland and Labrador = Gross Salary – Federal Taxes – Provincial Taxes – CPP – EI
+Net pay in Newfoundland and Labrador = Gross Salary + Refundable tax credits – Federal Taxes – Provincial Taxes – CPP – EI

-What Tax Credits and Benefits Can Increase Your Take-Home Pay in NL?
+What Other Tax Credits and Benefits Can Increase Your Take-Home Pay in NL?

 Tax credits and benefits can reduce your tax burden and increase your net pay.
 Make sure to claim any that you qualify for.